 Now, at 29, he has his own tour company, buses, building a luxury hose, a wife and kids etc. Amazing story.
 This guy took me on a tour for the day to Tulum and to see the sea turtles.

 The tour is run with a Mormon twist, which I found absolutely fascinating.
 I’m quite anti-religion if truth be told but I’m so intrigued about religions around the world.
 So first we went to visit the Mayan ruins in Tulum, where the original temples are still standing from when the Spanish first discovered the continent.

-I heard all about how many Mormons believe Jesus was resurrected only to come to Central and South America, about findings of David’s star, carving of Jesus’s face at Machu Picchu etc I learned all about the Mayan history but also about the Mormon faith – one of the most interesting travel days I’ve had in a long time.
+I heard all about how many Mormons believe Jesus was resurrected only to come to Central and South America.
+About findings of David’s star, carving of Jesus’s face at Machu Picchu etc I learned all about the Mayan history but also about the Mormon faith.
+One of the most interesting travel days I’ve had in a long time.

-On the way back to Cancun we stop to swin at Akumel Bay, a world class beach and home to a large colony of Sea Turtles.
+On the way back to Cancun we stop to swim with turtles at Akumal Bay.
+A world-class beach and home to a large colony of Sea Turtles.
 Snorkel and fins on and I was in the water like a shot, instantly we discovered a turtle.
 5 minutes later the place was covered in them, these huge beautiful beasts gliding through the water – some of them were bigger than me!

 I stayed in the water for almost an hour, loving life out there.
 But there was a storm brewing so we heading back in.
 On the way home, we stopped for original Mexican icecream.
 I played it safe with coconut flavour, chilli and cheese didn’t do it for m.
 As soon I said goodbye to my new Mormon friend, filled with new information and some great memories.

 Remember, never travel without travel insurance!
 And never overpay for travel insurance!